Nat34/Projects/php.md

 ```

-4. (4) Explain the basic difference between a regular assignment, and assigning by reference.
+### 4. Explain the basic difference between a regular assignment, and assigning by reference.

-	* Answer: Within a regular assignment, the left operand gets set the value of the assignment of the expression on the right, whereas assignment by reference points the left and right operand to the same place.
+Within a regular assignment, the left operand gets set the value of the assignment of the expression on the right, whereas assignment by reference points the left and right operand to the same place.

+**Example**

 `$x = $y`
 * $x is pointing to $y